 There are likely many thousands of stone piles in New England in a wide variety of locations.
 Similar sites can be found throughout the area where Algonquin-speaking Indians lived.
 Some of these piles have been shown through excavation to be prehistoric and many believe that some of these piles are Native American ceremonial structures.
 Peter Waksman has a fantastic blog with information about these sites at Rock Piles.

-Chesterfield NH Stone piles, walls and other features I spotted near a mountaintop in Pisgah State Park.
+Chesterfield NH Stone piles, walls and other features near a mountaintop in Pisgah State Park.

 Douglas MA A variety of features in the Douglas State Forest.

-Glocester RI I was thrilled to stumble upon this site with many well-built stone piles, the chamber-like "Shepherd Hut" and many other interesting features.
+Glocester RI A site with many well-built stone piles, the chamber-like “Shepherd Hut” and many other interesting features.

 Lakeville MA Stone piles and other features near a historic "Indian Burial Ground" close to Long Pond.